nextcloud/nextcloudpi/README.md

  * MariaDB 10
  * Redis memory cache ( NEW 11-12-2017 )
  * 4.9 Linux Kernel ( NEW 03-13-2017 )
- * nextcloudpi-config for easy setup ( RAM logs, USB drive and more )
+ * ncp-config for easy setup ( RAM logs, USB drive and more )
  * Automatic redirection to HTTPS
  * ACPU PHP cache
  * PHP Zend OPcache enabled with file cache